 - The lower left shows a consultation for medication using a TV telephone.

 User Network Interface

 - 12 shows the interface between the user and the network.
 Telephone service makes use of two wires for the subscriber line between the switching system and the customer’s premises.
 These same two wires can be ued by ISDN to receive ISDN services.

 - An NT (Network Termination) is installed at the subscriber’s home and connected to the subscriber line.

 - The Interface between the NT and the ISDN exchange (switching system) is called the U interface.
 This interface has not been defined in the CCITT Recommendations because circumstances are different in each country.
 The point between the NT and the on-premises terminals is called the S or T reference point.
 The ISDN user/network interface refers to these S/T points and is defined in the CCITT Recommendations.

 - The S/T interface uses four wires, two for sending and two for receiving.
 Since the U interface uses two wires, the NT provides a two-wire/four-wire conversion function.

 - CCITT recommends the use of AMI (Alternative Mark Inversion) code at the S/T point.
 AMI code is a bipolar waveform.

-- As shown in the figure, the ISDN Terminal provides S/T interface that follows the CCITT Recommendations, and can be connected directly to the NT.
-Since the personal computer and the analog FAX utilize a different interface from S/T interface, they require protocol conversion by a TA (Terminal Adapter).
+- As shown in the figure, the ISDN Terminal provides an S/T interface that follows the CCITT Recommendations and can be connected directly to the NT.
+Since the personal computer and the analog FAX utilize a different interface from the S/T interface, they require protocol conversion by a TA (Terminal Adapter).